-- A. Effective January 1, 2014, the minimum staffing level at each station staffed by employees covered by this agreement shall be four (4) career personnel, one (1) of whom shall be a supervisor.
-The term "supervisor" for the purposes of this paragraph shall mean a Lieutenant or Captain, and the Department intends to make a good faith effort to utilize Lieutenants and Captains as supervisors. - B. The parties acknowledge that the minimum staffing levels outlined above, shall not prevent the Department from deploying the Advanced Life Support (ALS) transport units described in Section 12.2(A) as deemed to be operationally necessary. - C. When a station has been alerted to a call and there is only one person remaining in that station, that station is placed out of service and will not be dispatched on another emergency incident until there is a minimum of two personnel; or the County realigns or reallocates resources that will staff all stations with a minimum number of personnel to provide that no one responds alone.
+A. The minimum staffing level at each station staffed by employees covered by this agreement shall be four (4) career personnel, one (1) of whom shall be a supervisor.
+The term "supervisor" for the purposes of this paragraph shall mean a Lieutenant or Captain, and the Department intends to make a good faith effort to utilize Lieutenants and Captains as supervisors.

+B. The parties acknowledge that the minimum staffing levels outlined above, shall not prevent the Department from deploying dedicated emergency medical service units as deemed to be operationally necessary.

+C. When a station has been alerted to a call and there is only one person remaining in that station, that station is placed out of service and will not be dispatched on another emergency incident until there is a minimum of two personnel; or the County realigns or reallocates resources that will staff all stations with a minimum number of personnel to provide that no one responds alone.

-- D. The Department agrees that a minimum of ten (10) stations shall be staffed with a minimum of six (6) bargaining unit career employees.
+D. The Department agrees that a minimum of ten (10) stations shall be staffed with a minimum of six (6) bargaining unit career employees.
 A minimum of four (4) bargaining unit career employees, one (1) of whom shall be a supervisor, shall be utilized as the crew for suppression apparatus responding from said station.
-The Department acknowledges that six (6) of the ten (10) stations described in this paragraph shall be shift stations. - E. Effective July 1, 2021, the County will ensure that a minimum of twenty-two (22) stations have a minimum staffing level of six (6) bargaining unit career employees, one (1) of whom shall be a supervisor.
+The Department acknowledges that six (6) of the ten (10) stations described in this paragraph shall be shift stations.

+E. Effective July 1, 2021, the County will ensure that a minimum of twenty-two (22) stations have a minimum staffing level of six (6) bargaining unit career employees, one (1) of whom shall be a supervisor.
 A minimum of four (4) bargaining unit career employees, one (1) of whom shall be a supervisor, shall be utilized as the crew for suppression apparatus responding from said station.
-Shift staffing levels in future years will be consistent with the parties' Letter of Understanding dated April 6, 2021. - F. During unusual circumstances, which necessitate altered response resources or the Department's Emergency Operation Plan being placed into effect, the County retains the right to utilize the bargaining unit employees in the deployment of other resources to meet the immediate needs of emergency service delivery.
+Shift staffing levels in future years will be consistent with the parties' Letter of Understanding dated April 6, 2021.